Ogólne warunki handlowe

 11. Compensation of Damages / Liability

 11.1.
-Oktalite is liable to compensate for damage, regardless of the legal reason, particularly for breach of contractual and non-contractual obligations and for tortuous acts only in case of wilful intent and gross negligence.
+Oktalite is liable to compensate for damage, regardless of the legal reason, particularly for breach of contractual and non-contractual obligations and for tortuous acts only in case of willful intent and gross negligence.
 In the case of slight negligence, Oktalite is only liable for damages resulting from injury to the life, limb or health of persons and to damage resulting from the breach of a major contractual obligation.
 In the latter case, the liability is restricted to compensation for the predictable typically occurring damage.
 This shall not affect liability pursuant to the Product Liability Law and the provisions of Section 444 of German Civil Code.

 11.2.
 The customer’s claims due to expenses necessary for the purpose of refulfillment, in particular costs of transport, travel, work and materials, are excluded, if the expenses increase because the object of delivery has been transferred subsequently to another location than that stated by the customer as consignee address, unless the transfer is in accordance with the contractual use.
 That also applies to any recourse liability.